TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 8 - File Error
 9 - other error
 ```

+## Upload Software Here:
+Once your product is successfully integrated into our permissioning system, take the product out of debug mode (see bool debug above), and export a protected ELD.
+If you have accompanying files, workspaces, symbol lists, etc, zip everything into one file, and then upload it here.
+This is what will be distributed to end-users at the time of purchase or free trial.

 ## Other Notes
 If you are planning on using other apps sold from TradingApp.Store, you must first uninstall the vendor installation and delete the TradingAppStore folder located at C:/ProgramData/ .
 This will insure that there will be no conflict between the license generated whenever you buy a real product and the debug license used for testing.